TV Tropes Needs Your Help

 , just as it tried to do in the time of the Forerunners.

-- Colour-Coded for Your Convenience: Heretics wear brown and gold armour to distinguish themselves from their Covenant counterparts, though the final Anniversary terminal implies that their seemingly unique equipment is actually standard for certain types of Covenant expeditionary units.
+- Colour-Coded for Your Convenience: Heretics wear brown and gold armour to distinguish themselves from their Covenant counterparts, though the Anniversary terminals imply that their seemingly unique equipment is actually standard for certain types of Covenant expeditionary units.

 - Gas Mask Mooks: Heretic Elites have a breathing apparatus jammed between their mandibles, which is justified by the fact that their original mission involved spending a lot of time investigating a gas mine.

 - Hero Antagonist: They're the main enemy for the first half of the Arbiter's campaign.

 - La Résistance: Broke off from the Covenant after finding the truth about the Halos.

 - Took a Level in Badass: Heretic Grunts do not retreat when an Elite dies and are more efficient with their weapons.